dmt-software/import-reader/README.md

 try {
     $readerBuilder->build($file, $options = []);
 } catch (UnreadableException $exception) {
-    // File can not be processed
+    // file can not be processed
 }
 ```